 How did the teams get to grips with the Exotec system?

-C.B : The Exotec management software proved to be extremely user-friendly, significantly speeding up the training of shop teams compared with previous systems.
+The Exotec management software proved to be extremely user-friendly, significantly speeding up the training of shop teams compared with previous systems.
 Its ease of use has been a strong point, enabling operators to integrate quickly and contributing to a rapid resumption of industrial operations after the move.

 What concrete results have you seen since the Exotec system was introduced?

-C.B: We saw a significant improvement in the reliability of operations from the very first day the system was up and running.
+We saw a significant improvement in the reliability of operations from the very first day the system was up and running.
 The fact that it was installed at the same time as the building was being finished meant that we were able to meet our deadlines and budgets for the move.
-In addition, the efficient support of Exotec’s Control Centre was a major asset in maintaining and optimising the system when it was commissioned, and since then.
+In addition, the efficient support of Exotec’s Control Centre was a major asset in maintaining and optimizing the system when it was commissioned, and since then.

 In conclusion, how would you assess the impact of this investment?

-C.B : We are very satisfied with the efficiency and reliability of the Exotec system.
+We are very satisfied with the efficiency and reliability of the Exotec system.
 For us, this investment in a French company, contributing to the relocation of industry in France, was a successful strategic choice.
 Exotec represents a concrete example of the revival of industry in our country, and we are proud to have contributed to it.

 Share